chasinggreg/DE_Roadmap/Roadmap to become an Azure Data Engineer.md

 https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/books/

-Download the third edition using the below link for free:
-Books/Kimball_The-Data-Warehouse-Toolkit-3rd-Edition.pdf at master · ms2ag16/Books · GitHub

-Okay, I hear you 😊 If you are an absolute beginner, I understand this might be a little overwhelming for you.
+If you are an absolute beginner, I understand this might be a little overwhelming for you.
 To overcome this, I have taken a simple approach by noting down some of the most important topics in data warehousing, which are more than enough to get started as a data engineer.
 The topics are as follows:

 ### TOPICS